whlapinel/sep-setting-mgr-v3/progress_log.md

 # PROGRESS LOG

+## 8/17

+- Implemented auto-assign functionality, began deployment to single Digital Ocean droplet.
+Hit a snag with implementing TLS.
+- I think I'm going to have to set this project aside for a few months, as both work and school are starting up again and they will both keep me very busy (new job teaching Python, plus I'm taking 3 classes this semester including AI and ML and also have to submit my MS final project report since I'm graduating.)
+I was hoping to have the demo ready but the timeline just was a bit too tight.
+I'm going to be immersed in the world of Python for the next few months and probably can't afford to work on this project until mid to late December.
+- Note to self since it will be a while before I work on this again, and I will probably have forgotten everything: latest status is that I deployed but had an issue with running server on droplet.
+Was successful with getting TLS but I was hitting the rate limits on requesting certificates from Let's Encrypt (via echo's StartAutoTLS) because it was requesting a new cert every time I restarted the server.
+So I then implemented echo's cert caching, but this resulted in nothing being returned to the browser.
+I'm not sure if the caching is properly configured, and I'm not sure if I hit the limits before I implemented caching or after.
+So I really don't know what the problem is.
+The browser was giving different responses including "Network change detected" response.
+I didn't have much time to troubleshoot as I did most of this during training breaks at work, so it's only questions at this point, not much information to give.
+But the website will not load, server doesn't seem to log anything unless rate limits are hit.

 ## 8/8

 - Keep neglecting to update this.
 Done a lot, been hassling with docker compose and finally got it working alright.
 Lots of other things done over the last week but I can't remember what.